trongbq/snowflake/README.md

 Snowflake

 A sequence generator based on the idea of [Twitter Snowflake](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html).
-Other python libraries I found are either using Python2 or unstable due to not solve `clock drift` issues.
+Other python libraries I found are either using Python2 or unstable due to not solving `clock drift` issues.

 ### Environment